Disposable Teens: Music video

 The music video was directed by Samuel Bayer and premiered on MTV's Total Request Live on October 25, 2000.
 Manson asked Los Angeles radio station KROQ-FM to help spread the word that the band was looking for 200 to 250 fans to dress in black and participate in the shoot.
 The clip was filmed in Los Angeles.

 The video starts out with Manson rising slowly from what appears to be a lake.
-The video cuts between Manson in several different environments and outfits including a Pope outfit, as the food in a Last Supper reenactment and Manson himself performing to a crowd surrounded by fascist looking police with crucifix shaped batons.
+The video cuts between Manson in several different environments and outfits including a Pope outfit which the Vatican reluctantly approved with a 1.4 million dollar price, as the food in a Last Supper reenactment and Manson himself performing to a crowd surrounded by fascist looking police with crucifix shaped batons.
 As the video climaxes the crowd is seen overthrowing the guards.

 Two versions of the video were released: one with the content mentioned above and another composed of the stage performance footage from the original.